rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-21-353f254845f3cc3a-notice-of-demand-under-recovery-certificate-no-8948-of-2025-dated-november-21-20.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
+- bse
-- notice-of-demand
+- demand-notice
 - enforcement
-- bse
 - initial-service-offering
 - iso
-- recovery-proceedings
+- recovery
 title: Notice of Demand under Recovery Certificate No. 8948 of 2025 issued against Rita R Thakakr (PAN:AHEPT9061D) in the matter of ISO at BSE
 ---